stuffbydavid/TypeScript-skeleton/README.md

 ## Develop:

 1. `npm run dev`
-2. Launch debugger in VS Code using Chrome
+2. Open the folder in VS Code
+3. Launch debugger with F5
-3. localhost:8080 will open with the application and will auto-refresh when code changes are made, and breakpoints will be hit
+4. localhost:8080 will open with the application and will auto-refresh when code changes are made, and breakpoints will be hit

 ## Distribute: